awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-ad-connector.md

 1. Choose **Launch WorkSpaces**\.
 The initial status of the WorkSpace is `PENDING`\.
 When the launch is complete, the status is `AVAILABLE`\.

-1. Send invitations to the email address for each user\.
-For more information, see [Send an Invitation Email](manage-workspaces-users.md#send-invitation)\.
+1. Send invitations to the email address for each user\. \(These invitations aren't sent automatically if you're using AD Connector\.\) For more information, see [Send an Invitation Email](manage-workspaces-users.md#send-invitation)\.

 ## Step 3: Connect to the WorkSpace<a name="connect-workspace-ad-connector"></a>